boristsr/gdcorner-website/_documentation/rushhour/01a-enablingrushhour.md

 Press Play and the vehicle should drive along the path.
 If the vehicle drives, Rush Hour is all ready to go!

-Controls are listed in the bottom left of the viewport so you can accelerate time, change camera angle, etc.
+Controls are listed in the bottom left of the viewport so you can accelerate time, change camera angle, and so on.

+Further example maps demonstrating things like jumps, banked corners and offroading can be found in the `Maps/Examples` folder.